Archived

 Why might this be relevant?

-The project develops a decision tool for predicting outcomes of energy-related building retrofit actions, which can help reduce the cost of energy efficiency retrofits.
+The project involves an Energy Management System for predicting outcomes of building retrofit actions, which partially addresses the question.

 • StockMatch